GabeScott/standard-works-vault/General Conference/2003 October - An Enduring Testimony of the Mission of the Prophet Joseph.md

 Teach them to pray to the Father in faith in the name of Jesus Christ.
 There is a promise in the book of Omni about that.

 “And now, my beloved brethren, I would that ye should come unto Christ, who is the Holy One of Israel, and partake of his salvation, and the power of his redemption.
-Yea, come unto him, and offer your whole souls as an offering unto him, and continue in fasting and praying, and endure to the end; and as the Lord liveth ye will be saved.”3
+Yea, come unto him, and offer your whole souls as an offering unto him, and continue in fasting and praying, and endure to the end; and as the Lord liveth ye will be saved.”[^3]

 The young Joseph Smith showed us how to pray that way.
-He believed in the promise he read in the book of James.4 He went to the grove with faith that his prayer would be answered.
+He believed in the promise he read in the book of James.[^4] He went to the grove with faith that his prayer would be answered.
 He wanted to know which church to join.
 He was submissive enough to be ready to do whatever he was told to do.
 So he prayed, as we must, already committed to obey.

 What he was told to do required his whole soul and finally his life.
 He endured during the 24 years that followed by continuing to pray with that childlike faith and humility.
 We can teach those we love to pray with the intent to obey.
 We can promise them they will gain the companionship of the Holy Ghost.
 The Spirit will testify the truth to their hearts every time they read in the scriptures which came to us through the Prophet Joseph Smith.
 And the Spirit will confirm again that God spoke through His prophet.

 Teach them to ponder the scriptures every day, with faith that they will be taught by the Spirit.
 Now listen to these words from scripture translated by Joseph Smith.
 Expect to be taught now what you should do.
 You will feel impressions of how you should approach the scriptures and how you should teach that to the people you love.

 “Wherefore, ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men.
-Wherefore, if ye shall press forward, feasting upon the word of Christ, and endure to the end, behold, thus saith the Father: Ye shall have eternal life.”5
+Wherefore, if ye shall press forward, feasting upon the word of Christ, and endure to the end, behold, thus saith the Father: Ye shall have eternal life.”[^5]

 The Prophet Joseph taught us what it means to feast on the scriptures.
-He said that the Book of Mormon would get a man “nearer to God by abiding by its precepts, than by any other book.”6 You will grow closer to the Lord and love Him more.
-That is the promise in Jacob 3:2:
+He said that the Book of Mormon would get a man “nearer to God by abiding by its precepts, than by any other book.”[^6] You will grow closer to the Lord and love Him more.
+That is the promise in [[Jacob 3.2|Jacob 3:2]]:

 “O all ye that are pure in heart, lift up your heads and receive the pleasing word of God, and feast upon his love; for ye may, if your minds are firm, forever.”

 You and those you love will receive the word of God by obeying it.
 That will allow them to feel His love.
 That is one of the great blessings of the gift of the Holy Ghost.
-When we feel that love we can know that our course in life is approved of God.
-That is the feast of the delicious fruit described in the Book of Mormon.7
+When we feel that love, we can know that our course in life is approved of God.
+That is the feast of the delicious fruit described in the Book of Mormon.[^7]

 Teach them to sacrifice to build up the kingdom of God.
 That sacrifice brings the testimony of the Spirit.
 The Prophet Joseph translated a wonderful promise written by a prophet long ago for our time:

-“And blessed are they who shall seek to bring forth my Zion at that day, for they shall have the gift and the power of the Holy Ghost; and if they endure unto the end they shall be lifted up at the last day, and shall be saved in the everlasting kingdom of the Lamb; and whoso shall publish peace, yea, tidings of great joy, how beautiful upon the mountains shall they be.”8
+“And blessed are they who shall seek to bring forth my Zion at that day, for they shall have the gift and the power of the Holy Ghost; and if they endure unto the end they shall be lifted up at the last day, and shall be saved in the everlasting kingdom of the Lamb; and whoso shall publish peace, yea, tidings of great joy, how beautiful upon the mountains shall they be.”[^8]

 All can claim that promise.
 The youngest and the newest member can seek to build up the kingdom of God.
 Zion is made up of individuals and families.
 When their faith increases, the kingdom is established more firmly.
 We can try to help with that every day.
 Even the smallest act to build faith in another person or in a family qualifies us for the gift and power of the Holy Ghost.
 The Holy Ghost testifies of truth.
 Therefore, in our service, our faith increases that Jesus is the Christ, that our Heavenly Father lives and loves us, and that Joseph was Their prophet.
 You can expect that, every time you go to a home to build faith, as a home teacher or a visiting teacher or a friend.